vuestorefront/shopware-pwa/README.md

 ##### Code review

-- Two people code review.
+- At least one core team member must do a code review

 ##### Environment